Anvi98/Anvi98/README.md

  ![](https://komarev.com/ghpvc/?username=Anvi98)
  ****
  ### Bio
  I’m Anvi Alex, a Junior software engineer.
-I have recently participated in a 6 month Bootcamp as a Microverse student while pursuing my master’s degree in software  engineering.
-It was an intense moment where I learned so many valuable skills as theoretical and practical.
-I built different real-world projects with Javascript, React, Ruby On Rails, but also Python for Data Science projects within that period.
-I’m interested in tech-based education, finance but also artificial intelligence.
+I am participating in a Bootcamp as a Microverse student while pursuing my master’s degree in software engineering.
+It is an intense moment where I am learning so many valuable skills as theoretical and practical while collaborating with coders in the world.
+I am building different real-world projects with Javascript, React, Ruby On Rails, also Python for Data Science & Ai projects.
+I am interested in companies tech-based education, finance but also artificial intelligence.
+Hey, I am open to any opportunity.
  ### SKILLS 🔧 ⚙️
  #### Programming Languages:
 [![PYHTON](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)](https://github.com/Anvi98)